Cash Game Depth and Variety

 Be prepared to fill in some personal details similar to what you’d offer to create an online shopping account, such as name, address, email, phone number, and password.
 You may also need to provide some personal identification like a government-issued ID as well.

 It varies, but most poker sites will have similar titles available.
-No-Limit Hold’em will likely be the most common, but Omaha and other poker variants are likely to be offered as well.
+No-Limit Hold’em is the most common, but Omaha and other poker variants are offered as well.

 Licensed online poker sites and apps put themselves under strict scrutiny when they agree to apply for a license and play by a regulator’s rules.
-So, when Ontario poker players sample online poker sites during the private igaming launch, they should stick to legal and licensed sites and apps.
+So, when Ontario poker players play online poker sites, they should stick to legal and licensed sites and apps.

 Not necessarily, but you do need to be physically located within the province while you play.
 This status will be confirmed by geolocation technology — either your phone’s GPS or a desktop plug-in.